-Are you figuring out to propose projects to any English/American speaking production studios with or without Hollywood.
+Are you in touch with Hollywood or other studios?
 Would you be ready to build yourselves an overseas career?

 For the time being we focus on finding the right balance between our ambitions and the reality of filmmaking.
-We don’t want to make film just to make them.
-We want to find a real artistic interest into them.
+We don’t want to make films just to make them.
+We want to find a real artistic interest.
 Building our own projects garantees this.
-We prefer creating project that might interest production studios.
+We prefer creating projects that might interest production studios.
 Like we’re doing today with Blood Machines.
-We want to make to projects we have in mind.
+We want to stick to projects we have in mind.

 « We don’t want to make films just to make them.
-We want to find a real artistic interest into them.
+We want to find a real artistic interest.
 Building our own projects garantees this. »

 Today, the French cinema industry doesn’t give much importance to filmmakers like you.
 That’s a bit of a shame considering people like Alexandre Aja, Gregory Levasseur and others who are welcomed in English speaking production countries.
 What do you think of this?

 That doesn’t really bother us.
 It’s difficult but we think that it’s up to the next generation.
 On our side, we make our projects without asking some huge help from the system.
-In that way, we hope doing what we do with all the energy we can put into it.
 It’s by making projects exist that we can inject fresh air into the French film industry.

 Let’s talk about ‘Turbo Killer’.
-How is the project born?
+How was the project born?
 How did you gather such a crew around you for an astonishing result like this one?

 We like Carpenter Brut’s music and used one of his track in one of our projects.
 After that he checked our work out and asked us to work on a music video for him.
 The budget wasn’t very big but we wanted to make it.
 We developed a script which was too ambitious and made all the post-production ourselves.
 The crew was very small and was there just on set, which was essentially a green screen.